Kanheri Caves: Darbar Cave (Cave No. 11)

-In the lower part of the hall, where there are no cells, is a plain space, admirably suited for the pulpit of the priest who read Bana to the assembly.
-The centre of the hall, 73 feet by 32, would, according to modern calculation accommodate from 450 to 500 persons, but evidently was intended for a much smaller congregation.
-Only two stone benches are provided, and they would hardly hold 100, but be this as it may, it seems quite evident that this cave is not a Vihara in the ordinary sense of the term, but a Dharmasala or place of assembly like the Nagarjuni Cave.
+In the lower part of the hall, where there are no cells, is a plain space, admirably suited for the pulpit of the priest who read suttas ("bana") to the assembly.
+The center of the hall, 73 feet by 32 feet, would accommodate from 450 to 500 persons, but evidently was intended for a much smaller congregation.
+Only two stone benches are provided, and they would hardly hold 100 persons, but be this as it may, it seems quite evident that this cave is not a vihara in the ordinary sense of the term, but a dharmasala or place of assembly like the Nagarjuni Cave.

-There is some confusion here between the north and south sides of the hall, but not in the least affecting the position of the President relatively to the preacher.
-From what we know, it seems, as might be expected, the Mahawanso is correct.
-The entrance to the hall would be from the north, and the President's throne would naturally face it.
+There is some confusion here between the north and south sides of the hall, but not in the least affecting the position of the resident deity relative to the preacher.
+From what we know, it seems, as might be expected, the Mahavamsa is correct.
+The entrance to the hall would be from the north, and the Resident's throne would naturally face it.

 There are two inscriptions in this cave, but neither seems to be integral, if any reliance can be placed on the architectural features, though the whole cave is so plain and unornamented that this testimony is not very distinct.
 The pillars of the veranda are plain octagons without base or capital, and may be of any age.
-Internally the pillars are square above and below, with incised circular mouldings, changing in the centre into a belt with 16 sides or flutes, and with plain bracket capitals.
+Internally the pillars are square above and below, with incised circular mouldings, changing in the center into a belt with 16 sides or flutes, and with plain bracket capitals.
 Their style is that of the Viswakarma temple at Ellora, and even more distinctly that of the Chaori in the Mokundra pass.
 A Gupta Empire inscription has lately been found in this last, limiting its date to the fifth century, which is probably that of the Yiswakarma Cave, so that this cave can hardly be much more modern.
 The age, however, of this cave is not so important as its use.
 It seems to throw a new light on the arrangements in many Buddhist Caves, whose appropriation has hitherto been difficult to understand.